MicrosoftDocs/dynamics-365-project-operations/articles/project-management/project-tracking-overview.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

 The need to track progress against a schedule varies by industry.
 Some industries track at a granular level, where other industries track at a higher level.
-This article shows how to schedule in order to meet your organization's requirements.
+The tracking tab on the project entity allows customers to view the status of their project based on effort or cost.

 ## Effort tracking view